MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/button.md

 ---
 title: Button
-description: A button gives the user a way to trigger an immediate action.
-It is one of the most foundational components in mixed reality.
+description: Learn how to trigger an immediate action with buttons, which is one of mixed reality's foundational components.
 author: cre8ivepark
 ms.author: dongpark
 ms.date: 11/01/2019